What we know about the Moscow concert hall attack | KRDO

 (CNN) — Russia has been left reeling in the wake of the nation’s worst terrorist attack in decades.

-Nearly a dozen people have been detained in connection with the attack, which saw armed assailants storm a popular concert venue complex on the outskirts of the capital, killing more than 130 people.
+Nearly a dozen people have been detained in connection with the massacre, which saw armed assailants storm a popular concert venue complex on the outskirts of the capital, killing more than 130 people.

 Here’s what we know.